hansemannn/titanium-qrcode/README.md

 # Titanium QR Code Generator

-A simple library for generating QR codes natively.
+A simple library for generating and scanning QR codes natively.

 ## Example